aineko-dev/aineko/docs/developer_guide/node_implementation.md

 The timeout argument in these methods signify the duration in which the method has to return a message otherwise it will re-poll for a new one.

+#### Consuming Messages

+When consuming a message, the original message is wrapped in a `MessageData` object.
+This object contains metadata about the message and the message itself.
+You can read about the attributes in the [MessageData](../api_reference/message_data.md) documentation.

+You can access the message itself by reading the `message` attribute of the `MessageData` object.
+For example, to print the message from the next message in the dataset named `dataset`

+:
+    ```python
+    msg = self.consumers["dataset"].next()
+    print(msg.message)
+    ```

 ### Logging